AshwinRaam/TreeCut/README.md

 - You should now be able to run the project.
 - Stop the server by hittin the red square next to the debug icon.

-Ashwin Raam Sethuram - XX hours
+Ashwin Raam Sethuram - 30 hours
--
+- Created all frontend pages.
-- [objective]
+- Created all frontend and backend controllers integration.
+- Fixed bugs in backend code.

 Matthew Meyer - 26 hours
 -